THE HANDWRITING ON THE WALL

 Too little ... too late.
 This action by Belshazzar was an effort to appease the God of Daniel.
-Ordinarily, if a prophet had said such negative and insulting things to this king, that prophet would have been put to death.
+Ordinarily, if a prophet had said such negative and insulting things, that prophet would have been put to death.
 But, Daniel was praised and exalted.
 Belshazzar and all his court had witnessed the supernatural, you see.
-And, the hand writing on the wall was still before them.
+And, the handwriting on the wall was still before them.

 Secular history records the date and circumstances of the fall of Babylon that occurred that very night ... along with the execution of Belshazzar.
-According to history, Belshazzar continued his reveling and partying and the whole city had fallen to the Medes before the palace heard about it.
+According to profane history, Belshazzar continued his reveling and partying and the whole city had fallen to the Medes before his palace heard about it.
+As it turns out, the river had flooded and washed under a portion of Babylon's wall making it possible for the Mede's army to just march right in!
 His father, Nabonidus, fled and Darius the Mede took the city without a fight.
 If you would like to read up on more of the details of it, Dr. Frank E. Gaebelein's account in The Expositor's Bible Commentary would be a good source.

 Scripture taken from the New King James Version.
 Copyright © 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.